Immune-Boosting Foods For A Healthy Body

 It is easy to gather information about the right food for your immunity.
 But implementing it in your everyday diet is the real deal.
 People often embark on a balanced diet regimen with much enthusiasm and eagerness.
 But somewhere along the way, many tend to waver or forget to follow the food schedule.
 Calories, food intervals, and restrictions are forgotten or ignored.
 This eventually leads to a higher calorie intake, which can greatly impact their health and well-being.
 When these fundamental aspects are affected, the body's immunity is compromised, leaving you vulnerable to even the smallest of infections.

-However, thanks to advanced technology, numerous health, and wellness apps can help you immensely in taking care of your health.
+However, thanks to advanced technology, that effectively helps in covid management.
+Numerous health and wellness apps can help you immensely in taking care of your health.
 Here is how these apps facilitate your commitment to improving your well-being:

 - Keeps track of your nutritional intake.